Anqi-Li-rug/extragas_grid/README.md

 # Outline:
-The C++ codes (extragas) build models.
+The C++ codes (extragas) build models
- The C++ codes are wrapped into a shared library.
+We wrap the C++ codes into a shared library.
- Python codes call the shared library and do the parallel computing.
+Use Python codes to call the shared library and do the parallel computing.

 # Steps: